 All you need is to create a backup job, which will backup your MariaDB automatically.
 Follow these simple steps.

-- Select all database that should be backed up
+- Select all databases that should be backed up

 - Choose a place where you prefer to store your MariaDB database backups.
 To do it click on the “plus” at the “Store backups in selected destinations” section and select a destination in the opened window.